awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/services-cloudwatch.md

 The detector reads new data from CloudWatch periodically, by reading the values of metrics that occur in each interval\.
 It aggregates the values of each metric for the interval and looks for anomalies\.
 It records anomalies and sends [anomaly alerts](detectors-alerts.md), if configured\.

 When you activate the detector, it uses data from several intervals to learn, before attempting to find anomalies\.
 For a five minute interval, the training process takes approximately one day\.
-Training time varies [depending on the detector's interval](gettingstarted-quotas.md#gettingstarted-quotas-coldstart)\.
+Training time varies [depending on the detector's interval](quotas.md#gettingstarted-quotas-coldstart)\.

 When you add a CloudWatch dataset to your detector, the Lookout for Metrics console creates a [service role](permissions-service.md) with permission to read metrics\.

+## Training a detector with a CloudWatch datasource<a name="services-cloudwatch-training"></a>

+When using a CloudWatch datasource, the following number of days are used to train a detector:
++ **5 minute interval** \- 17 days
++ **10 minute interval** \- 34 days
++ **1 hour interval** \- 166 days
++ **1 day interval** \- 455 days

+For example, if a datasource has a 5 minute interval, data from the previous 17 days will be used to train a detector\.
+If the datasource contains fewer than 17 days of data, a detector will be trained using the available data\.

+The datasource must meet the [minumum data requirements](quotas.md#gettingstarted-quotas-backtest) in order to train a detector\.